Shopify Image Optimization in 9 Steps

 Shopify also recommends using a Content Delivery Network (CDN) to properly size images and deliver the best file format based on the user’s device.
 Luckily, Shopify already comes with a CDN, ensuring your image loading time is fast no matter where the user is located.

-4. Write alt attributes
+4. Optimize alt attributes

 Alt attributes are what Google uses alongside the title to understand what is shown in an image.
 It will also use these texts when returning Google image search results.